How many cards should you lay out in a game of EvenQuads?: A detailed study of caps in AG(n,2): Equivalence Classes of Caps

-Suppose for the sake of contradiction that $y \in \exc(C')$.
+Suppose that $y \in \exc(C')$.
 Then $y$ is the sum of both three elements of $C'$ and $2m+1 > 3$ elements of $C'$.
 By the uniqueness of distinct affine combinations of affinely independent elements, this is a contradiction.
-It follows that $y \notin \exc(C')$, so $C = C' \cup \{y\}$ is a $k$-cap with dimension $k-2$ contained in the specified equivalence class. \end{proof}
+It follows that $y \notin \exc(C')$, so $C = C' \cup \{y\}$ is a $k$-cap with dimension $k-2$ contained in the specified equivalence class.

+Finally, note that if $y \in C$ is the sum of $2m+1$ other points in $C$, then these $2m+2$ points sum to $\vec{0}$ so form a dependence relation. \end{proof} \end{theorem}

 The proof above contained the following result.